 Jenni, Vietnam & Cambodia 2017

-‘The best things about being a lone traveler at 30 are: Reconnecting with your younger self after having forged a life and career over the last decade.
+‘The best things about being a lone traveller at 30 are: Reconnecting with your younger self after having forged a life and career over the last decade.
 Discovering new destinations, people and experiences with 30 years of life experience under your belt.

 For anyone considering going on a tour as a single female, I cannot recommend it enough.
-Dropping out of the rat race and travelling as a lone 30 year old was the best decision I ever made, I felt liberated from the day to day grind of working life and met some amazing people.
+Dropping out of the rat race and travelling as a lone 30 year old was the best decision I ever made, I felt liberated from the day-to-day grind of working life and met some amazing people.
 I believe that the skills and confidence gained by a decade of working really contributed to and meant that I could enjoy the best experience of my life.
 I felt independent and safe throughout the trip and now I feel like I have reconnected with my younger fun self.
-I have returned with a new found excitement and vigour for life!’
+I have returned with a newfound excitement and vigour for life!’

 Victoria, Myamnar 2017